Frequently asked questions

 Which languages are supported?

-All 24 official EU languages, in the snippet, the checker report, and the PDF export.
+The disclosures themselves cover all 28 languages: the snippet renders the banner and labels in each of them, and the PDF evidence report exports in the language you choose.
+This site and the dashboard are available in all 28 languages too.
 Article 50 requires disclosures to be clear and distinguishable at first interaction or exposure.
-The draft Code of Practice standardises the localized AI acronym (KI, IA, ИИ, …), which the snippet implements exactly.
+The EU Code of Practice standardises the localized AI acronym (KI, IA, ИИ, …), which the snippet implements exactly.

 Am I a provider or a deployer?